What is yellow fever?

-Treatment is aimed at controlling your symptoms.
+There is no specific medicine for yellow fever, so treatment is aimed at controlling your symptoms.
 This includes rest and plenty of fluids.
 You may also need to take medicine to help relieve fever and aching.
 You should not take aspirin or nonsteroidal anti-inflammatory medicines such as ibuprofen or naproxen.
 These may raise the risk of bleeding.

 You should protect yourself from mosquitoes during the illness.
 This may mean staying indoors or under a mosquito net.
 This will help keep you from passing the disease on to other people.

 Most people who get yellow fever do not have complications.
 They may not even know they have had the disease.
 Some people who get it may have some weakness and fatigue for a few months after symptoms go away.
 If severe disease happens, death is possible.

 What can I do to prevent yellow fever?

 A vaccine is available for yellow fever.
 The disease no longer happens in the U.S. But talk with your healthcare provider to see if you need the shot before visiting areas where yellow fever still exists.
 People who have had yellow fever develop lifelong immunity.
 The CDC advises the vaccine for people 9 months and older who are traveling to or living in areas at risk for yellow fever in Africa and South America.